Skip to content

 Through water (hydrophilicity)

 There is no wind in the underwater world.
-Instead, there are other natural forces that plants make use of.
-Many underwater plants grow mainly with the help of Currents and waves continued.
+Instead, other natural forces prevail there, which plants make use of.
+Many underwater plants reproduce primarily with the aid of Currents and waves away.
 This is also a form of cross-pollination.

 e.g. algae

-Notice: Many aquatic plants have their flowers on the surface of the water.
-This is the case, for example, with the floating buttercup.
-It is pollinated by insects or by self-pollination.
+Notice: Many aquatic plants have their flowers on the water surface.
+This is the case, for example, with the flooding buttercup.
+Its pollination is carried out by insects or by self-pollination.

 Through humans (antropophilia)

-As was to be expected, we humans have also developed a form of cross-pollination to artificially propagate plants.
-Above all, in order to Faster plant breeding and not be dependent on random, natural pollination - but also out of necessity.
-Because the Insect mortality plays a decisive role in reducing pollination performance and thus also crop yield.
+As might be expected, we humans have also developed a form of cross-pollination to artificially propagate plants.
+Above all, to create a faster plant breeding and not be dependent on random, natural pollination - but also out of necessity.
+Because the Insect mortality contributes decisively to a decrease in pollination performance and thus also in crop yield.

 e.g. by human hand with a brush or with robots and drones; already necessary today in many parts of China (see here)